Learning Native Continuation for Action Chunking Flow Policies: Experiments

 \subsubsection{\textbf{Different Models}}

 In the main results \cref{tab:real_world_main_results}, we evaluate our method on the $\pi_{0.5}$ model.
-To evaluate whether the proposed method generalizes across different VLA models, we further conduct experiments on the $\pi_0$ model.
+To evaluate whether the proposed method generalizes across different VLA models, we further conduct experiments on the $\pi_0$ and Gr00t N1.6 model.
 We select the representative task \textit{pour things}.
-As shown in \cref{tab:ablation_diffmodel}, Legato consistently outperforms RTC on the $\pi_0$ model on the task.
+As shown in \cref{tab:ablation_diffmodel}, Legato outperforms RTC on the $\pi_0$ and Gr00t N1.6 model on the pour task.

 These results demonstrate that the proposed method is not tied to a specific policy backbone or training configuration, and can be effectively transferred across different flow-based VLA models, highlighting its robustness and model generality.